fin-cli/handbook/commands/db/tables.md

-# wp db tables
+# fin db tables

 Lists the database tables.

-Defaults to all tables registered to the $wpdb database handler.
+Defaults to all tables registered to the $findb database handler.

 ### OPTIONS

 [&lt;table&gt;...]
-: List tables based on wildcard search, e.g. 'wp_*_options' or 'wp_post?'.
+: List tables based on wildcard search, e.g. 'fin_*_options' or 'fin_post?'.

 [\--scope=&lt;scope&gt;]
 : Can be all, global, ms_global, blog, or old tables.
 Defaults to all.